iKelvvv/MS5/README.md

 ![password_too_common](documentation_assets/images/signup_password_validation.png)
 - If the user enters both passwords that do not match, the user is prompted by a message.
 ![password_validation](documentation_assets/images/signup_password_matching.png)
-- If the user does not enter a email address the form will show a validation error, prompting the user to enter the field in an email format.
+- If the user does not enter an email address the form will show a validation error, prompting the user to enter the field in an email format.
 ![email_not_valid](documentation_assets/images/signup_email_validation.png)
-- Once the user has successfully signed up, this will send the user a email to confirm activativation of their account.
+- Once the user has successfully signed up, this will send the user an email to confirm activation of their account.

 ### Login Page
-- A login form that requires the user to enter their email address and password that they used when signing up to the site.
+- A login form that requires the user to enter the email address and password that they used when signing up to the site.
-- The user can only login once they have activated their account via an email recieved after signing up.
+- The user can only log in once they have activated their account via an email received after signing up.
 - A message to prompt the user that if an account has not been created they can click the signup hyperlink to be redirected to the signup page.
 - If the user enters in the wrong credentials, a message is displayed to the user.
 ![signup_email_validation](documentation_assets/images/login_validation.png)